 Unity sees worship as serving God by uplifting and glorifying God's Spirit in humankind in positive, joyous ways.
 Unity welcomes people of all races, colors, sexual orientation, religious, social background, and economic levels in dignity and love.

-Unity of Tacoma is dedicated to teaching and practicing the universal principles of Truth as taught and demonstrated by many spiritual masters, including Jesus Christ.
+Unity of Tacoma is dedicated to teaching and practicing the universal principles of Truth as taught and demonstrated by many spiritual masters.
 Our celebration services and activities are designed to help people understand, know, and experience oneness with God.

 The Basic Ideas That Make Up the Unity Belief System

 (Adapted from The Quest: A Journey of Spiritual Rediscovery)

 First: We believe that there is only one Presence and one Power in this universe--God, the good.
 This truth is at the very heart of Unity.
 There is only one Presence.
 There is only God.
 Therefore, God is omnipresent.
 This universal presence is an aspect of God.
 Since God is all, there can be nothing outside of God.
 There can be no place where God is not.
 Everything is part of God.
 Therefore, God is more than omnipresent; God is Omnipresence!
 "There is only one presence and one power active in the universe and in my life, God the good, omnipotent."